-In addition to the above the history of the premises will also be taken into consideration in respect of the issues listed in 8.9 below.
+In addition to the above the history of the premises will also be taken into consideration in respect of the issues listed in 9.9 below.
 New sites not listed above - to be assessed dependent upon location and style of operation and operators.

-8.8 Where an interested party has made a valid representation about licensed premises or a valid application for a licence to be reviewed, then the Licensing Authority will initially arrange a mediation meeting to address, clarify and try to resolve the issues of concern.
-For these purposes the Licensing Authority take interested party to mean:
+10.11 Where 'Other Persons' have made a valid representation about licensed premises or a valid application for a licence to be reviewed, then the Licensing Authority will